KahitSan/supabase-air/docker/README.md

 # Docker Directory

-Docker Compose configuration and utility scripts for Supabase services.
+Docker Compose configuration for Supabase services.

 > **Note**: For general setup and usage instructions, see the [main README](../README.md).
-This file only documents docker-specific utilities and configuration.
+This file only documents docker-specific configuration.
+>
+> **Utility scripts** have been moved to `../scripts/` directory for better organization.

 ---